Here’s how to handle tenants emergencies.

-Then, you notify the tenant (if the repair requires entrance inside the unit) to inquire the best time to arrive.
+Then, you notify the tenant (if the repair requires entrance inside the unit) to inquire about the best time to arrive.
 Ask if the tenant requires his/her attendance when you do the repairs.
 Or, allows you to enter the unit without the tenant’s presence.

 If the repair requires temporarily shutting off the water, electricity, or gas for one or more other tenants, you must give prior notice of this event.